ghiscoding/slickgrid-universal/docs/styling/dark-mode.md

 ## Dark Mode

-When enabled (defaults to false), it will show the grid in Dark Mode by add `slick-dark-mode` CSS class to the grid.
-Note that it is defined as a grid option because the grid uses a few elements that could be appended to the DOM `body` (e.g. ColumnPicker, GridMenu, LongTextEditor, CompositeEditorModal, ...) and when Dark Mode is enabled, it needs to advise these features that we're using Dark Mode (or Light Mode by default).
-So whenever any of these features are in play, and before it is appended to the `body`, it will add a `slick-dark-mode` (or `ms-dark-mode` for ms-select) CSS class to that element to let it know that we're in Dark Mode.
+When enabled (defaults to false), it will show the grid in Dark Mode by adding `slick-dark-mode` CSS class to the grid.
+Note that it is defined as a grid option because the grid uses a few elements that could be appended to the DOM `body` (e.g. ColumnPicker, GridMenu, LongTextEditor, CompositeEditorModal, ...) and when Dark Mode is enabled, it needs to advise all of these features that we are using Dark Mode (or Light Mode by default).
+So whenever any of these features are in play, and before it is appended to the `body`, it will add a `slick-dark-mode` (or `ms-dark-mode` for ms-select) CSS class to that element to let it know that we are in Dark Mode.

 ### Toggle Light/Dark Mode